themorlan/openREM/docs/install_windows.rst

 A
 -

-For a Windows instance which is not associated to an Active Directory, it is enough to create a local user account:
+For a Windows instance which is not associated to an Active Directory, it suffices to create a local user account:

 * Open the ``Search Tab``
 * Search for ``Add, edit, or remove other users``